Homeowners Insurance Quick Overview

 What does a Homeowners Insurance Policy cover?

-Coverage varies but it starts with insuring the home itself, many items in the home and liability insurance.
+Coverage varies but it starts with insuring the home itself, many items in the liability and homeowners insurance.
 A general homeowners insurance policy doesn’t cover everything.
 Add on policies expand coverage to include such things as identity fraud and water backups.
 Yes, water back up is not part of a basic homeowners insurance policy.

 Expanding a Homeowners Insurance Policy